pykale/pykale/README.md

      alt="Machine learning workflow"
      style="float: center;" />

-We aim to develop a library to accelerate **interdisciplinary** research on *knowledge-aware* machine learning for medical imaging, graph analysis, and computer vision.
-Our library will be complementary to existing libraries and can facilitate **cross-disciplinary** collaborations.
+This library aims to consolidate and accelerate **interdisciplinary** research on *knowledge-aware* machine learning for medical imaging, graph analysis, and computer vision.
+It is designed to complement existing libraries and facilitate *cross-disciplinary* collaborations.

 * **To contribute**
   * [Fork](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/fork-a-repo) pykale (also see the [guide on forking projects](https://guides.github.com/activities/forking/)).